 His role, of course, and the cult of imports for some time peculiar to the Chinese consumer.
 Relentlessly developing economies and fighting poverty, the Chinese authorities really were able to grow the country's huge middle class.
 Now he is extremely influential and has almost 100 million households.
 And these families flatly refuse to fulfill the task given to them by the Party and the government - to consume Chinese goods and services.

-Honey is the reorientation of its own gigantic industry from external to domestic consumption - the main task of the Chinese economy.
-Otherwise, the "brave new world" of state borders and customs duties it is simply not survive.
-But to overcome the prejudice against the national well-fed family of products is not easy.
-From the incredible range of goods and services produced in China, the local middle class happy to acquire property unless (another thing is that the market is overheated, and threatens the financial system of the country severe crisis).
-Everything else - food, clothing, cars, entertainment, gadgets - needs to be imported, or at least look like an import.
+Honey, the reorientation of its own giant industry from external consumption to domestic consumption is the main task of the Chinese economy.
+Otherwise, in the "brave new world" of state borders and customs duties, it simply can not survive.
+But to overcome the prejudice of well-fed families against national products is not easy.
+Of the incredible range of goods and services produced in China, the local middle class is happy to acquire unless real estate (another thing is that this market overheats and threatens the financial system of the country with a severe crisis).
+Everything else - food, clothes, cars, entertainment, gadgets - should be imported or at least look like an imported one.

 Consumption for the middle class - it's not just the satisfaction of immediate needs to cheap and cheerful.
 This is largely a matter of status.
 And in the case of a typical modern Chinese situation with the sole heir, who can not breathe the whole family, the question of the status becomes an edge.
 How not to buy your child "Pippi", if it is at a neighbor's boy?